Skip to content

 The Pledge of Allegiance says, "with liberty and justice for all."
 It's about equality.
 The pledge and the concept of preserving American values should be the rallying cry of Democrats.

-Yet when doing a Google search for “preserving American values," not a single Democratic Party organization showed up in the search results.
-However, many state and local Republican Party organizations did so because they incorporate that phrase into their policy documents.
+Yet when doing a Google search for “preserving American values," not a single Democratic Party organization showed up.
+But many state and local Republican Party organizations did because they use that phrase in policy documents.

-Then a few weeks ago, looking for a new platform for my blog, I entered the title "Preserving American Values" and the tagline: "Our nation stands under attack ... from within not without.."
-One platform, using AI, designed a new blog for me, but it turned out to be a MAGA site!
-AI had assumed, because of the words I used, that I was a MAGA adherent.
+Then last week, looking for a new platform for my blog, I entered the title "Preserving American Values" and the tagline: "Our nation stands under attack ... from within not without.."
+One platform, using AI, designed a new blog for me, but AI had assumed because of the words I used that I was a MAGA adherent.
 Talk about proof for the following argument.

 By Democrats not tying their policies to our founding documents, they have left themselves open to Republican criticism for being “elite”, un-American, and not supporting the working man.

 Democrats must fight for the hearts and minds of the American people by adopting a vision that resonates with the people.
-A centrist liberal vision that speaks to all Americans, that does not pit one segment against another.
-And this includes corporations; they have a vital role to play, but they cannot be allowed to control government or act against the greater good.
+A centrist liberal vision that speaks to all Americans, that does not pit one segment against another, and promotes economic well-being for all.
+And this includes corporations; they have a vital role to play, but they cannot to be allowed to control government or act against the greater good.

 Luckily, there is a vision at hand that is as American as apple pie—the words of the Declaration of Independence.
 You couldn't draft a more appropriate mission statement for the Democratic Party.

-I therefore proposed in 2004, and have often since, that the Party adopt a Mission statement based on the words of the Declaration that brings all Democratic policies together in a coherent message:
+I therefore proposed in 2004, and have often since, that the Party adopt a Mission statement based on the words of the Declaration:

 “To build a country of greater opportunity where: